mustafakaba/mustafakaba.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Research Fellow at the [Max Planck Institute](https://www.coll.mpg.de/) in Bonn.
+I am a Senior Research Fellow at the [Max Planck Institute](https://www.coll.mpg.de/) in Bonn and an affiliate of the [C-SEB](https://c-seb.de/en/).
+I have received my Ph.D. in Economics from the European University Institute (2021) under the supervision of David K. Levine and Arthur Schram.

-I am an applied microeconomist focusing on political economy and behavioral economics.
-I use tools from econometrics, causal inference, and experimental economics to tackle questions related to economic behavior in various economic and social settings.
-My latest research project tries to understand the components of social identity, its determinants, and its effect on policy preferences and opinion formation.
-I also recently started to use field experiments in my research.
+I am an applied microeconomist working on political economy and behavioral economics.
+My research focuses on understanding economic behavior, preferences, and perceptions in various economic and social settings using applied microeconometrics, field experiments, and large-scale survey experiments.
+You can visit my [research page](https://mustafakaba.github.io/research/) for an overview of my projects.

-I recevied my Ph.D. in Economics from the European University Institute in 2021.
-I hold an MA in Economics (2016) and a BA in Industrial Engineering (2014) from Boğaziçi University, İstanbul.

 E-mail: *kaba@coll.mpg.de*